-I am one of two graduate assistants for the Society for Phenomenology and Existential Philosophy (SPEP), and I am a member of APA Eastern Division.
+I am one of two graduate assistants for the Society for Phenomenology and Existential Philosophy (SPEP), and I am a member of the APA Eastern Division.

 I completed my BA (Hons.) in Philosophy at the University of Toronto.